devonhackley/about-me/README.md

 - Added more comments to js

 3/28
-- Lab 4
+- Lab 4: Pair Programming
     - Driver: Ed Abrahamsen
     - Navigator: Me
-    - Added a function that generates user responses
+    - Added a function that sets the inner html of an element.